UFC 204: Bisping vs. Henderson: Predictions & Analysis

 A few statistical edges stand out.
 Grant throws significantly more leather — a 3.1 sig. strike per minute gap.
 Stasiak is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Grant has tighter striking defense, making opponents miss more often.

-**The Pick: Davey Grant over Damian Stasiak.** The model gives Grant a slight nod at 61% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Davey Grant over Damian Stasiak.
+The model gives Grant a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Stasiak at 37% implied while our model sees 42% — a 5-point disagreement that could signal value.

 Leon Edwards vs Albert Tumenov